Armandoh4/checkpoint-taskmanager/README.md

 * [Acknowledgments](#acknowledgments)
 ---
 ## User Experience:
-### First Time Visitor GOAL
+### Visitor GOAL

      1 - To create and delete tasks, keeping track of their todo list 2 - Users who suffer from memory loss, or ADHD may be more inclined to use such checklists.
 This tool would provide them a method to free up thinking space, without creating mental or physical clutter (e.g. planning sheets).
-     3 -

-### Returning Visitor Goal
-In this project I will be creating an Todo-list app.

-    1 - Repeat users may find other uses for this app, such as using it as a grocery list or tool to create a list of tasks to help themselves be better oriented in what they want to accomplish
+     3 - Repeat users may find other uses for this app, such as using it as a grocery list or tool to create a list of tasks to help themselves be better oriented in what they want to accomplish

 ---